jobayer977/javascript-interview-questions/docs/11 Keyed collections/what-is-difference-between-map-and-object/index.md

 ---
 title: What is difference between Map and Object?
 ---
-## What is difference between Map and Object?

 Map is a data structure which helps in storing the data in the form of pairs.
 The pair consists of a unique key and a value mapped to the key.
 It helps prevent duplicity.
 Object follows the same concept as that of map i.e. using key-value pair for storing data.
 But there are slight differences which makes map a better performer in certain situations.